MWDelaney/font-awesome-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Font Awesome libraries.

 == Changelog ==

+= 4.1.3 =
+* Added [fa-ul] shortcode (see documentation for details).
+* Add Font Awesome shortcode help popup button to Distraction Free Writing Mode toolbar
+* Better responsive styles for help popup button on smaller screens
+* Fix display problems for WP-Engine users
+* Better handling of Gravity Forms' "No Conflict Mode"
+* Fix conflict with All-In-One Events Calendar
+* Fix for some situations where the help-tab popup would be behind other popup elements.
+* WordPress 4.0 support!

 = 4.1.2 =
 * Fix display problem where the Font Awesome Shortcodes help modal was appearing on pages it shouldn't